 - Transition Work – It may take some time to move to your next permanent executive slot.
 You might want to consider work that will take you through the transition and allow you to make valuable contacts.
 Take on a consulting project or get in touch with VC or Private Equity firms who may need seasoned executives to work with the companies they invest in.

-- Selling – You may be used to leading and making decisions, but a C-level job search is largely selling.
+- Selling – You may be used to leading and making decisions, but a C-suite job search is largely selling.
 Don’t forget that the companies who interview you are the buyers.
 You’ll be able to ask questions, but you should focus on providing the information they need to assess your leadership abilities, your experience, and your knowledge.

 Stellar Resume Required